|Home » Products » Hidden Powers and Northern Lights|

 Meals: Breakfast / Dinner

 The trip then takes you through the surreal landscapes of the Reykjanes peninsula, where you can enjoy a dip in the famous Blue Lagoon, a unique wonder of nature with pleasantly warm, mineral-rich water in the middle of a black lava field.
-Return to Reykjavik, where the evening is at your own leisure.
+Return to Reykjavik, where your guide bids you farewell at the hotel.
+The evening is open for you to enjoy your own activities.
 Dinner is on your own.

 Day 6 ReykjavikMeals: Breakfast